prebid/Prebid.js/dev-docs/bidders/rubicon.md

 ---

 ### Note:
-The Rubicon Fastlane adapter requires setup and approval from the Rubicon Project team, even for existing Rubicon Project publishers.
-Please reach out to your account team or globalsupport@rubiconproject.com for more information and to enable using this adapter.
+The Rubicon Project adapter requires setup and approval from the Rubicon Project team, even for existing Rubicon Project publishers.
+Please reach out to your account team or globalsupport@rubiconproject.com for more information.

-For multiple zoneIds support for one given adunit, is necessary duplicate bidder configurations per adUnit.

 ### bid params